 http://www.uniprot.org/uniprot/?query=reviewed:yes+AND+created:[current TO *]

 Tips: Explore the various download formats of each data set.
-Get familiar with the query builder of the Search tab by clicking Advanced Search ».
-Click Customize on the search results page to select the columns for retrieving result tables in tab-delimited or Excel format.
+Get familiar with the query builder (advanced search form) by clicking on Advanced.
+Click Columns on the search results page to select the columns for retrieving result tables in tab-delimited or Excel format.

 The URL for a query result consists of a data set name

 ||string||See query syntax and query fields for UniProtKB.
 An empty query string will retrieve all entries in a data set.
 Tip: Click Advanced in the search bar.|

 Format in which to return results:

 ||comma-separated list of values, e.g. for UniProtKB:

 This parameter is ignored for all other values of the

 Return results gzipped.
 Note that if the client supports HTTP compression,

 results may be compressed transparently even if this parameter is